DragonSenses/Curiosity/Rust/ch-4/ch04-03-slices.md

 <span class="caption">Listing 4-7: The `first_word` function that returns a byte index value into the `String` parameter</span>

-Because we need to go through the `String` element by element and check whether a value is a space, we’ll convert our `String` to an array of bytes using the `as_bytes` method.
+Because we need to go through the `String` element by element and check whether a value is a space, we'll convert our `String` to an array of bytes using the `as_bytes` method.

 ```rust,ignore
     let bytes = s.as_bytes();